Mindhral/RA_ColorMarkGames-DX/README.md

 - Possibility to have an empty sort order (no sort)
 - Support for developer sets list
 - Settings to disable coloring or sorting on pages with progress bars
-- Support for other users progress page (and setting to disable it)
+- Support for *Completion Progress* page (and setting to disable it).
+Only the *Ignored* category is used on one's own page, and all categories on other users' pages.
 - Support for *Requested Sets* page for a user when the link to include games with a set has been used
 - Support for Hardest Games page (coloring only)
 - Support for Game Suggestions pages